 COVID-19 outcomes in minority ethnic groups: do obesity and metabolic risk play a role?

-October 2021, with Paul Coleman, Petra Hanson, Alice Coffey, Thomas Barber and Oyinlola Oyebode
+October 2021, with Paul Coleman, Petra Hanson, Alice A. Coffey,

 Current Obesity Reports, 2021